ccarabine/junior-dev-talent/README.md

 -	Test_models.py  automated testing for models
 -	Test_views.py automated testing for views
 -	Views.py –views are Python functions or classes that receive a web request and return a web response.
 All of the logic is held
+-   Urls.py - Website urls related to the forum app
+-   Widgets.py - The widget handles the rendering of the HTML, and the extraction of data from a GET/POST dictionary that corresponds to the widget.

     ### Folders
+-	Templates tags– product_tools.py

+### Profiles app (this app contains the functionality for the profiles app for the talent center and user profile information)
+-   Admin.py  - used to display and customize the models in the Django admin panel
+-	Forms.py- used to customizing fields for the form to access
+-	Models.py – details all the model and every attribute
+-	Signals.py - signals allow certain senders to notify a set of receivers that some action has taken place
+-	Test_forms.py -automated testing for forms
+-	Test_models.py  automated testing for models
+-	Test_views.py automated testing for views
+-	Views.py –views are Python functions or classes that receive a web request and return a web response.
+All of the logic is held
+-   Urls.py - Website urls related to the forum app
+-   Widgets.py - The widget handles the rendering of the HTML, and the extraction of data from a GET/POST dictionary that corresponds to the widget.

+    ### Folders
+-	Static folder– custom css file

+### Home app (this app contains the functionality for the home app on the home page)
+-	Test_views.py automated testing for views
+-	Views.py –views are Python functions or classes that receive a web request and return a web response.
+All of the logic is held
+-   Urls.py - Website urls related to the basket app

+### Folders
 -	Media folder – Media files uploaded by users
 -	Static folder– css, images and Javascript files
 -	Staticfiles - Django. contrib. staticfiles collects static files from each applications into a single location that can easily be served in production.
+-   Utils  - extends a python file code base  - pagination
 -	Templates folder:
     - all html files
     - allauth(django authentication)
+    -	Documentation - contains all files related to the readme
 ### Files
 -	manage.py: Main python file for starting the website
 -	custom_storage.py: AWS Boto3 configuration